About the La Trobe Law School

-Learning is augmented by a range of clinical experiences and industry events that introduce students to the legal workplace.
+Learning is augmented by a range of clinical placement experiences, embedded career-related activities, and industry events that introduce students to the workplace.

 Our Law graduates have become barristers, magistrates, partners in metropolitan and regional law firms, local and state politicians, and government solicitors.

 Our Criminology graduates have pursued careers in corrections, policing, the public service and victim support services.